Dynamic Spatial Filtering in Streamlit & Panel Dashboards

 return gdf

-Buffering with 0 is a standard geometric repair technique that resolves invalid polygon topology without altering spatial extent.
-This step is critical when working with user-generated or legacy GIS exports.
+The buffer(0) call is a standard geometric repair that resolves invalid polygon topology — overlapping rings, self-intersections — without altering the footprint.
+It is essential when working with user-generated or legacy GIS exports, where a single malformed polygon will otherwise raise a TopologicalError mid-query.

-Dynamic spatial filtering fails silently when input coordinates and filter geometries use mismatched projections.
-Web mapping libraries typically expect EPSG:4326 (WGS84) for display, but distance-based or area-based filters require a local projected CRS (e.g., UTM or EPSG:3857).
-Always transform both the dataset and the filter geometry to a common CRS before executing spatial operations.
+Dynamic spatial filtering fails silently when the dataset and the filter geometry use mismatched projections.
+CRS normalization is therefore non-negotiable: web map components emit bounds in EPSG:4326 (WGS84) for display, but any distance-based or area-based predicate needs a projected CRS such as a local UTM zone or EPSG:3857.
+Transform both the dataset and the filter geometry into a common CRS before running a single spatial operation.

 def align_crs(gdf: gpd.GeoDataFrame, target_crs: str = "EPSG:4326") -> gpd.GeoDataFrame: